moriarty/ros-ev3/brickstrap-build-status.md

 This is a work in progress status report on getting ROS onto ev3dev using brickstrap.

+I have been completed this process once.
+The original process was hacking. <br>
+This new process is currently not woring when I try to create the disk image.
+Originally installed ev3dev-jessie and booted into it, installing all of the dependencies.
+Then used brickstrap to build sbcl and ros, and copied them to the EV3.<br>
+Now I'm trying to create an image from the brickstrap rootfs. ```brickstap -f -b ev3dev-ros create-image``` but the resulting image does not contain any of the changes that are present in the tar.

 Follow the [instructions](https://github.com/ev3dev/ev3dev/wiki/Using-brickstrap-to-cross-compile-and-debug) here to get brickstrap.
 But note:
   - ```apt-get install brickstrap``` doesn't include a recent patch.
 See this [ev3dev Issue #190](https://github.com/ev3dev/ev3dev/issues/190) <br>
     I checked out the source code and replaced the ev3dev-jessie brickstrap uses with the new one.